MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 ![Table with columns labeled Title, Products, Classification, Last Updated, Version, and Size and four rows listing various dynamic updates and associated KB articles](images/update-catalog.png)

-The various Dynamic Update components might not all be present in the results from a single search, so you might have to search with different keywords to find all of the components.
+The various Dynamic Update packages might not all be present in the results from a single search, so you might have to search with different keywords to find all of the s.
 And you'll need to check various parts of the results to be sure you've identified the needed files.
 This table shows in <em>bold</em> the key items to search for or look for in the results.
 For example, to find the relevant "Setup Dynamic Update," you'll have to check the detailed description for the download by selecting the link in the **Title** column of the search results.

 |To find this Dynamic Update content, search for or check the results here-->  |Title  |Product  |Description (select the **Title** link to see **Details**)  |